cristobers/TrainTimeFinder/README.md

 ## Why did you make this?
-At the time of writing this (almost two years ago) the Transport For Wales app was VERY slow, as such, this was a lot for faster if all I was doing was remembering when my train was supposed to depart.
+At the time of writing this (almost two years ago) the Transport For Wales app was VERY slow, as such, this was a lot faster if all I was doing was remembering when my train was supposed to depart.